flake9025/stack-helper/README.md

 - Master (1.0.0)

 ## Overview
-This is the stack builder helper project, which allows easy implementation of CRUD REST Services.
+This project is a stack builder helper, which allows easy implementation of CRUD REST Services with customization, keeping focus on business logic instead of repetitive code.
-Using generics types for required objects :
+It uses generics types for business objects :
 - Entity (Ex: Pet)
 - Primary Key type (ex: Integer, Long, String, etc)
-- DTO used for read operations (ex: findAll, etc)
+- a "Read" DTO used for read operations (ex: findAll, etc)
-- DTO used for create/update operations (ex: create, update) can be the same as the DTO used for read operations)
+- a "Write" DTO used for create/update operations (ex: create, update).
+  Itcan be the same as the "Read" DTO.

 It will produce a Web Controller and a Service Layer, with the following operations :
 - create